iluwatar/java-design-patterns/chain-of-responsibility/README.md

 ```

-The Orc King gives the orders and forms the chain.
+The `OrcKing` gives the orders and forms the chain.

 ```java
 public class OrcKing {